magento/devdocs/guides/v2.3/extension-dev-guide/declarative-schema/db-schema.md

 </tr>
 </table>

 For more information about each type, refer to the annotations in the corresponding XSD file.
-The XSD files are located in the `<Magento_root_directory/vendor/magento/framework/Setup/Declaration/Schema/etc` directory.
+The XSD files are located in the `<Magento_root_directory/setup/src/Magento/Setup/Model/Declaration/Schema/etc` or `<Magento_root_directory/lib/internal/Magento/Framework/Setup/Declaration/Schema/etc` directory.
+There are two possible places where the mentioned XSD files can be located.
+It depends on how Magento is installed.

 Example: